oemof/oemof-solph/docs/usage.rst

 SinkDSM (custom)
 ^^^^^^^^^^^^^^^^

-:class:`~oemof.solph.custom.SinkDSM` can used to represent flexibility in a demand time series.
+:class:`~oemof.solph.custom.sink_dsm.SinkDSM` can used to represent flexibility in a demand time series.
 It can represent both, load shifting or load shedding.
-For load shifting, elasticity of the demand is described by upper (:attr:`~oemof.solph.custom.SinkDSM.capacity_up`) and lower (:attr:`~oemof.solph.custom.SinkDSM.capacity_down`) bounds where within the demand is allowed to vary.
+For load shifting, elasticity of the demand is described by upper (`~oemof.solph.custom.sink_dsm.SinkDSM.capacity_up`) and lower (`~oemof.solph.custom.SinkDSM.capacity_down`) bounds where within the demand is allowed to vary.
 Upwards shifted demand is then balanced with downwards shifted demand.
-For load shedding, shedding capability is described by :attr:`~oemof.solph.custom.SinkDSM.capacity_down`.
+For load shedding, shedding capability is described by `~oemof.solph.custom.SinkDSM.capacity_down`.
-It both, load shifting and load shedding are allowed, :attr:`~oemof.solph.custom.SinkDSM.capacity_down` limits the sum of both downshift categories.
+It both, load shifting and load shedding are allowed, `~oemof.solph.custom.SinkDSM.capacity_down` limits the sum of both downshift categories.

-:class:`~oemof.solph.custom.SinkDSM` provides three approaches how the Demand-Side Management (DSM) flexibility is represented in constraints
+:class:`~oemof.solph.custom.sink_dsm.SinkDSM` provides three approaches how the Demand-Side Management (DSM) flexibility is represented in constraints
 It can be used for both, dispatch and investments modeling.

 * "DLR": Implementation of the DSM modeling approach from by Gils (2015): `Balancing of Intermittent Renewable Power Generation by Demand Response and Thermal Energy Storage, Stuttgart, <http://dx.doi.org/10.18419/opus-6888>`_,
-  Details: :class:`~oemof.solph.custom.SinkDSMDLRBlock` and :class:`~oemof.solph.custom.SinkDSMDLRInvestmentBlock`
+  Details: :class:`~oemof.solph.custom.sink_dsm.SinkDSMDLRBlock` and :class:`~oemof.solph.custom.sink_dsm.SinkDSMDLRInvestmentBlock`
 * "DIW": Implementation of the DSM modeling approach by Zerrahn & Schill (2015): `On the representation of demand-side management in power system models <https://www.sciencedirect.com/science/article/abs/pii/S036054421500331X>`_,
   in: Energy (84), pp. 840-845, 10.1016/j.energy.2015.03.037.
-Details: :class:`~oemof.solph.custom.SinkDSMDIWBlock` and :class:`~oemof.solph.custom.SinkDSMDIWInvestmentBlock`
+Details: :class:`~oemof.solph.custom.sink_dsm.SinkDSMDIWBlock` and :class:`~oemof.solph.custom.sink_dsm.SinkDSMDIWInvestmentBlock`
 * "oemof": Is a fairly simple approach.
 Within a defined windows of time steps, demand can be shifted within the defined bounds of elasticity.
   The window sequentially moves forwards.
-Details: :class:`~oemof.solph.custom.SinkDSMOemofBlock` and :class:`~oemof.solph.custom.SinkDSMOemofInvestmentBlock`
+Details: :class:`~oemof.solph.custom.sink_dsm.SinkDSMOemofBlock` and :class:`~oemof.solph.custom.sink_dsm.SinkDSMOemofInvestmentBlock`

 Cost can be associated to either demand up shifts or demand down shifts or both.